Hindu temple architecture: Māru-Gurjara architecture

+Nepal

+Newar architecture

+This style is one of the oldest styles of temples on the Asian continent and derives its shape from Himalayan fir trees.
+The ground floor is typically the residence of the deity, either Hindu or Buddhist, while the upper floors are used as storage for religious items.
+There is gajura at the top which is the combination of a lotus base, an upside-down vase, a triangle and a kalasha.
+The pagoda style flourished in Nepal from the beginning of the 13th century.
+The temples of Pashupatinath, Changunarayan, Chandeshwori and Banepa are excellent examples of ancient architecture in the pagoda style.
+The Malla period produced various pagoda-style temples and palaces such as Nayatapola, Dattatraya of Bhaktapur, Kasthamandap of Kathmandu, Taleju Temple, Vajrabarahi, Vajrayogini.

 Southeast Asia as part of Greater India

 Architecture of the southeast nations was inspired by the Indian temple architecture, as those were Indianised as part of the Greater India.

 Champa architecture

 Between the 6th and the 16th century, the Kingdom of Champa flourished in present-day central and southern Vietnam.
 Unlike the Javanese that mostly used volcanic andesite stone for their temples, and Khmer of Angkor which mostly employed grey sandstones to construct their religious buildings, the Cham built their temples from reddish bricks.
 The most important remaining sites of Cham bricks temple architecture include Mỹ Sơn near Da Nang, Po Nagar near Nha Trang, and Po Klong Garai near Phan Rang.

 Typically, a Cham temple complex consisted of several different kinds of buildings.
 They are kalan, a brick sanctuary, typically in the form of a tower with garbahgriha used to host the murti of deity.
 A mandapa is an entry hallway connected with a sanctuary.
 A kosagrha or "fire-house" is a temple construction typically with a saddle-shaped roof, used to house the valuables belonging to the deity or to cook for the deity.
 The gopura was a gate-tower leading into a walled temple complex.
 These building types are typical for Hindu temples in general; the classification is valid not only for the architecture of Champa, but also for other architectural traditions of Greater India.